TomSoderling/dev-days-labs/HandsOnLab/README.md

 #### ObservableCollection of Speaker

 We will use an **ObservableCollection<Speaker>** that will be cleared and then loaded with speakers.
-We will use this data collection because it has built-in support for **CollectionChanged** events when we Add or Remove from it.
+We're going to use this type of data collection because it has built-in support for **CollectionChanged** events when we Add or Remove from it or refresh the list.
 This is very nice so we don't have to call **OnPropertyChanged** each time.

 5.)
 In the SpeakersViewModel class definition, declare an auto-property: